-Note: The following command creates a branch based on the current branch you are on.
-If you've just started the tutorial it is master.
-If you would like to contribute to another branch, e.g. directly to 9.2.5, you need to check it out first: git checkout origin/9.2.5 git checkout origin/master git checkout -b "TD-66-step-by-step-demo"
+Note: The following command creates a branch based on origin/master.
+If you would like to contribute to another branch, e.g. directly to 9.2.5, you need to use: git checkout -b "TD-66-step-by-step-demo" origin/9.2.5